victoraldir/HomeAutomation/README.md

 # HomeAutomation
-Just a few firmwares to use when I need to automate something
+Just a few firmwares to use when it happens to need to automate something